© 2022 All rights reserved Worktop Library

-- Dekton allows its manufacture in large format plates.
-From 4mm to 30mm.
-And Silestone offers 12mm going through 20mm and the maximum thickness of 30mm.
+- Dekton allows its manufacture in large format plates, from 4mm to 30mm.
+And Silestone offers 12mm going through 20mm and a maximum thickness of 30mm.

 - Silestone is a more flexible surface.
 Therefore, it is more resistant to chipping under accidental impact.

-That said, we hope to have clarified doubts and solved mysteries about these two worktop surfaces too.
+We hope to have clarified doubts and solved mysteries about these two worktop surfaces.